 Langar Dal |Amritsari Dal

-If you have ever tasted Lagar wali dal in Gurudwara, I am sure you have that taste lingering on somewhere till now.
+Langarwali Maa Ki Dal is a cherished dish served in Gurudwaras.
+It’s comforting, nutritious, and bursting with flavor.
 Rich creamy and delicious Punjabi kali langar dal tastes almost divine.
 Also known as maa chole ki dal, this dal is easy to make.
 Follow along while I share how I make this simple recipe of Langar wali dal.

 Langar wali Dal